AdaCore/training_material/courses/spark_essentials/130_autoactive_proof/05-dealing_with_hard_proofs.rst

 * Equality in SPARK on type :ada:`T` is

-  - The user-defined primitive equality if present
+  - The programmer-defined primitive equality if present

   - The predefined equality otherwise, based on the equality of components